-Every event idea will be evaluated by Haus des Stiftens GmbH or, as may apply, its partner in the TechSoup Europe network After four weeks the organisation's representative will be notified by email if a submitted idea will be funded or not.
+Every event idea will be evaluated by Haus des Stiftens Unternehmen & Non-Profits gGmbH or, as necessary, its partner in the TechSoup Europe network.
+After four weeks, the organization's representative will be notified by email stating whether the submitted idea will be funded or not.

-In the event of an idea being rejected, the local TechSoup Europe partner can - on non-profit's request - share the reason for rejection with the person responsible.
-The organisation is able to submit the idea again once it has been revised.
+In the event of an idea being rejected, the local TechSoup Europe partner can - on the non-profit's request - share the reason for rejection with the person responsible.
+The organization is able to submit the idea again once it has been revised.
 Should it be rejected again, the idea can no longer be submitted.

-Each approved and sponsored event idea will be automatically published on the website www.meet-and-code.org and visible for all users.
+By submitting an idea the applicant agrees that each approved and sponsored event idea will be automatically published on the website www.meet-and-code.org and visible for all users.

-Every event idea approved for funding receives 500 € to get it off the ground.
-Haus des Stiftens gGmbH reserves the right to increase or reduce the amount of SAP Funding in individual cases.
+Every approved event receives funding of up to 500 euro as start-up support.
+Haus des Stiftens Unternehmen & Non-Profits gGmbH reserves the right to increase or reduce the amount of funding in individual cases.

 The following event ideas are excluded from funding:

-Donation confirmations must be prepared by the funded non-profit organisation within 14 days of the eventÃ‚Â´s completion.
-The reporting survey must be completed by the funded non-profit organisations within 48 hours after the event has ended.
+Donation confirmations must be provided by the funded non-profit organization within 14 days of the eventÃ‚Â´s completion.
+The reporting survey must be completed by the funded non-profit organizations within 48 hours after the event has ended.

-The non-profit organisation submitting the event idea is responsible for running the project.
+The non-profit organization submitting their event idea is responsible for running the project.
 The partners of the initiative in no way assume responsibility and liability with regard to the project or its implementation.
-The partners in the initiative are not liable for damage, losses, injuries or non-performance suffered by participants, third parties or legal entities due to a registration or implementation of a project.
+The partners in the initiative are not liable for damage, losses, injuries or non-performance suffered by participants, third parties or legal entities due to registration or implementation of a project.
 Neither are the partners in the initiative liable for legal obligations on participants in or due to performance of the project, regardless of whether the obligations are linked to funding resources or not.